EGOT: Helen Hayes

 American actress Helen Hayes (1900–1993) received her fourth distinct award in 1977.
-Between 1932 and 1980, Hayes received a total of 6 competitive awards.
+Between 1932 and 1980, Hayes received a total of six competitive awards.
 She was the first woman and the first performer to win all four.
-Hayes was also the first person to win the Triple Crown of Acting, with singular (non-group/ensemble/company) acting wins in each of the Emmy, Oscar, and Tony awards, winning her third in 1953.
-Counting only the first award of each type, she also has the distinction of the longest timespan (45 years) between her first and fourth award of any showbiz Grand Slam winner.
+Hayes was also the first EGOT recipient to win the Triple Crown of Acting (with individual acting wins in each of the Emmy, Oscar, and Tony awards).
+Counting only the first award of each type, she also has the longest interval (45 years) between her first and fourth award of any EGOT winner.